zerox80/LD_PRELOAD-shim/README.md

 # 2) Install the .so to a stable path (user-local)
 install -Dm755 target/release/liblibinput_scroll_shim.so ~/.local/lib/liblibinput_scroll_shim.so

-# 3) Copy the COSMIC session file to your user directory
+# 3) (Optional, non-GDM) copy the session file to your user directory
 mkdir -p ~/.local/share/wayland-sessions
 cp /usr/share/wayland-sessions/cosmic.desktop ~/.local/share/wayland-sessions/cosmic.desktop

-# 4) Edit Exec= in the copied file to prefix with env variables (absolute paths only)
+# 4) Edit the Exec= line (system-wide or user copy) to prefix the env variables
 # Example Exec= line:
 # Exec=env LD_PRELOAD=/home/<your-username>/.local/lib/liblibinput_scroll_shim.so \
-#     SCROLL_SCALE_Y=0.5 start-cosmic
+#     SCROLL_SCALE_Y=0.5 SCROLL_DEBUG=1 /usr/bin/start-cosmic

+# 5) If using GDM, edit /usr/share/wayland-sessions/cosmic.desktop with sudo (backup first),
-# 5) Log out, then in your display manager choose the "COSMIC" session and log back in
+#    then log out, choose the COSMIC session in the greeter, and log back in
 ```

 Notes:
 - Neither session files nor the compositor will expand `$HOME`/`$USER`.
 Use absolute paths.
-- If your distribution's `cosmic.desktop` uses a different Exec command than `start-cosmic`, keep everything after `env ...` unchanged and only prefix with the variables.
+- Keep everything after `env ...` identical to the original `Exec=` command shipped by your distro.

 ### Method B — Start from a TTY